Vic Eliason: Julie Brienza

-In April 1990, Julie Brienza attempted to contact Eliason for a free-lance article on "hate radio" for The Washington Blade, a gay newspaper in Washington, DC.
+In April 1990, Julie Brienza attempted to contact Eliason for a free-lance article on "hate radio" for The Washington Blade, a gay newspaper in Washington, D.C.
 When Eliason returned the call, Julie answered "UPI, Julie Brienza."
 Eliason, at that time a UPI customer, complained to UPI that their employee was attacking a customer with company resources.
 He then began a national campaign that resulted in Brienza's employment being terminated in April 1990 because "she had improperly used UPI equipment to do personal freelance work unrelated to her job with the wire service".
 After Brienza was fired, Eliason stated during his radio show that "'Christianity has triumphed".
 Later in 1990, Brienza filed a US$12.75 million lawsuit against UPI and Eliason for "unlawful job termination" based on her sexual orientation.
 To settle the case, in April 1995, Eliason's insurance agreed to pay Brienza $255,000, and Eliason issued a statement that gays and lesbians have the right to work in the media.
 Eliason said "My concern in this matter from the very beginning has been objectivity in journalism, not the sexual preference of any individual in the media."

 Rembert Weakland

-Eliason was vociferous in his opposition to Rembert Weakland, the Roman Catholic Archbishop of Milwaukee from 1997 until 2002, "whom Eliason regarded as a "liberal" for his views on homosexuality and sex education".
+Eliason was vociferous in his opposition to Rembert Weakland, the Roman Catholic Archbishop of Milwaukee from 1977 until 2002, "whom Eliason regarded as a "liberal" for his views on homosexuality and sex education".
 Weakland's eventual retirement was overshadowed by revelations that Weakland paid $450,000 of diocesan funds to a former male lover to prevent a lawsuit, along with the ongoing Catholic Church sexual abuse cases hidden under Weakland's leadership which ended up bankrupting the Archdiocese of Milwaukee.